 Nose: Wonderful fresh and slightly floral.
 Just the right amount of wood.
 Development starts quickly when it gets some air.
 Becomes very nutty and a bit funky as well.
 Definite aroma’s of clear glue.
 Velpon.
 Dumbed down fresh leather with cookie dough.
 With even some more air, the nutty part transforms into oak, with still some funky organics going on.
 It’s not a particular sulphury smell, but it does smell like a compound with sulphur.
 In the end it settles down, giving off a nice and silky smooth smell.
 Soft with some obvious vanilla and hints of honey.

 Taste: Sweet on entry, but also with quite a white pepper attack.
 Lots of wood is noticeable now.
 With the wood the sweetness is almost gone, drying out the whole.
 Lots of rye florality with powdery and silky smooth vanilla with some tannins.
 Thin corn sweetness, definitely made with a high rye mashbill.
 The more this breathes, the more pronounced the rye gets.
 In fact, one can say the rye takes over.
 Especially the finish is dominated by the rye florality.
 The finish is multi layered because even when dominated by the rye, (for a while the rye even gets a bit soapy), the longer you wait the more the wood gets to play a role, although never the lead.

-If you like rye, then you gotta love this.
 The WT-03RB batch ended somewhere in 2014, and is replaced by a new batchless Rare Bread.
 I’m told the new batch is younger and lighter, even in color.
 So the advice would be, get one of the older batches if you get the chance.